Kymatio: Scattering Transforms in Python: Conclusion

 \section{Conclusion}

 \kymatio provides a well documented, user-friendly, and fast implementation for the scattering transform.
-It can be used with the PyTorch deep learning framework and supports a variety of applications that have been previously inaccessible to non-experts including hybrid deep learning, generative modeling, and 3-D chemistry applications.
-Future work includes further optimization for speed, flexibility, and backend support.

-\acks{We thank Laurent Sifre, Sergey Zagoruyko and Gabriel Huang for their helpful comments.
+It can be used with the \textit{PyTorch} and \textit{TensorFlow}/\textit{Keras} deep learning frameworks and supports a variety of applications that have been previously inaccessible to non-experts including hybrid deep learning, generative modeling, and 3D chemistry applications.
+Future work includes further optimization for speed, flexibility, and backend support. \acks{We thank Laurent Sifre, Sergey Zagoruyko and Gabriel Huang for their helpful comments.
 The project was supported by ERC InvariantClass 320959.
-EB is partially supported by a Google Focused Research Award.
-MJH is partially supported by Alfred P. Sloan Fellowship \#FG-2016-6607, DARPA Young Faculty Award \#D16AP00117, and NSF grant \#1620216.}
+EB is funded by a Google Focused Research Award and IVADO.
+MJH is partially supported by Alfred P. Sloan Fellowship \#FG-2016-6607, DARPA Young Faculty Award \#D16AP00117, and NSF grant \#1620216.
+The Flatiron Institute is a division of the Simons Foundation.}

 0.2in